What are the essential parts of a multichannel marketing plan template?

 - Direct mail

 The goal is to deliver leads and sales targets for defined products and services, which can apply to an organization as a whole, or a single market if there are multiple markets and product or service categories.

-An effective multichannel marketing plan outlines the marketing communications techniques and channels required in order to enable customer acquisition for particular product or service categories.
-A multichannel marketing plan strategically connects multiple channels together into one, thriving, multi-channel communications approach.
+An effective multichannel marketing plan outlines the marketing communications techniques and channels required to enable customer acquisition for particular product or service categories.
+A multichannel marketing plan strategically connects multiple channels into one, thriving, multi-channel communications approach.

 When to use it?

 The key to a successful multichannel marketing plan is integration; a common challenge that most marketers face.
 If your organization has established a digital marketing plan, for example, it should not be used in isolation, but used to inform the multichannel marketing planning process.